 The CADTP Organization

-The California Association of DUI Treatment Programs, CADTP, is a non-profit, mutual benefit organization, formed as an association in 1986 and incorporated in 1988.
+CADTP was formed as an association in 1986 and incorporated in 1988.
 CADTP is self-supported through membership dues, association activities, and contributions.

 - CADTP is a pro-active organization.
 We seek to promote the understanding, improvement, and at times the preservation, of driving-under-the-influence programs in California.
 The results of our organizational mission has had a significant impact on reducing recidivism in the State of California, creating safer communities for all California residents.
 CADTP also seeks to evaluate and enhance the services offered by its members and others in DUI programs throughout the state.

 - CADTP is one of the several organizations currently named in the California Administrative Code, Title 9, Section 13035, with authorization to certify individuals as alcohol or other drug counselors.
 Since that time, CADTP has certified over 1,000 counselors.
 The CADTP Certification, known as the Certified Alcohol and Other Drug Counselor (CAODC) is nationally accredited by ICE/NCCA.
 This certification is approved by the state for counselors to work in any Alcohol & Other Drug Program, not just DUI programs.

 - CADTP believes a significant part of its responsibility to its members and to the DUI program field, in general, to provide this service and to keep the costs of certification reasonable.